Many Victorian renters are impacted by the coronavirus (COVID-19) pandemic, which will in turn affect many tenancies.

 We’ve provided an overview of what happens if you fall behind in rent, are facing eviction or want to end your rental agreement during this challenging time, and where you can get financial and legal help.

-The Victorian Government has temporarily banned most evictions until Tuesday 29 September 2020.
+The Victorian Government has temporarily banned some evictions until Tuesday 29 September 2020.

 For this period, you cannot be issued with a Notice to Vacate or evicted if you are behind in rent due to COVID-19.